 Short-term Care Quality

 One of this nursing home's better category grades came in the area of short-term care.
 This ended up being its second best category.
 In that category, we awarded this nursing home a grade of B-.
 Short-term care grades are based in part on a nursing home's quantity of skilled highly skilled professionals.
 This means a vast scope of nursing services, ranging from registered nurses to physical and occupational therapists, not to mention other types of therapy.
-Unfortunately, this nursing home was below average in terms of its number of physical therapy and registered nurse hours provided to its residents based on the metrics we assessed.
-Finally, we considered the percentage of residents who were able to return to the community from this facility.
+Fortunately, it looks like this nursing home employs registered nurses.
+Not all facilities employs these skilled professionals.
+However, according to the data they provided, it does not look like the facility employs physical therapists.
+Lastly, we considered the percentage of residents who were able to return to the community from this nursing home.
 We found that 0 percent of this facility's patients returned home.
-At most facilities, closer to half of their residents are able to return home so this figure is below average.
+At most nursing homes, closer to half of their patients are able to return home so this figure is below average.

 Does this page answer your questions about Denison Care Center?

 This facility's next best category grade came in the area of nursing.
 In that category, we gave this nursing home a grade of B-.
 Nursing scores are based largely on nurse staffing levels.
 This place provides 0.4 hours of nursing care per patient each day.
 This is a much lower figure than we are used to seeing.
 Lastly, despite not having the most impressive total nursing hours per resident, this place performed admirably in the area of preventing major falls.
 This is usually an indicator that a place has sufficient quality controls in place.